What is a Surround Sound Marketing Strategy?

-Surround Sound Marketing is a digital marketing technique that helps your target audience to discover your offering through third-party search results such as review sites or listicles.
+Surround Sound marketing strategy is a digital marketing technique that helps your target audience to discover your offering through third-party search results such as review sites or listicles.
 It works best for organic search terms like “best” or “top” surrounded by your keyword.
+It’s therefore also called surround sound SEO.

 Many search queries with “best’, “top”, or “leading” followed by keywords result in review sites and articles or videos.
 While your domain or your competitors might be in the highest-ranking results a majority of the pages listed are independent publishers, bloggers, review, or discovery platforms.